Decrease the energy consumption of buildings by development of innovative optical materials and coatings

 Glass for Europe, the trade association for European manufacturers of building, automotive, and transport glass, on the importance of providing products that can generate energy savings, reduce CO2 emissions and create healthier buildings.

-Smart glass solutions that regulate solar heat gain of architectural glazing.
+The first affordable, sustainable, energy-optimised window.
 High visible transparency combined with autonomously switch (thermochromic), from solar infrared transmissive to blocking state depending on the temperature, without visible color change, for efficient heat management in the built environment.

 Polymeric films and sheets compromising tailored nano-pigments for smart solutions in laminated glass in architectural and automotive applications and/or laminated BIPV units.